hbk91/2021StudyNotes/NYCHousing.md

 | Common                   | Not specified; contact for details | Various locations near multiple lines               | 20–40 minutes            | <a href="https://www.common.com/" target="_blank">Apply here</a>                                            |
 | WeLive                   | Not specified; contact for details | Near Wall St station (2, 3 lines)                   | ~20 minutes              | <a href="https://www.wework.com/welive" target="_blank">Learn more here</a>                                 |

-> **Note**: Prices and availability are subject to change.
-Contact the facility directly for the most accurate and up-to-date information.